- One difference between a cyst vs. tumor is a cyst is a sac-like pocket while a tumor is a mass of abnormal cells.

 Ovarian cysts occur monthly in menstruating women.
 It’s a normal part of the ovulation cycle.
 These cysts can also develop after menopause—that said, most of these are benign.

 When multiple cysts are present on the ovaries, it’s called polycystic ovary syndrome (PCOS).
 Most women with PCOS don’t ovulate, as the hormonal imbalance interferes with the growth and release of eggs from the ovaries.
-That’s why PCOS may be a risk factor for breast cancer and ovarian cancer.
+For this reason, PCOS may be a risk factor for breast cancer and ovarian cancer.

 A mass of abnormal cells that have grown, mutated, divided, or haven’t died off when they should have is a tumor.
 Such tumors are said to have solid components.